cellist/dev/cmake-tut/text-analysis/README.md

     cd build
 	make doxygen

-now, in case you have [doxygen](https://www.doxygen.nl/index.html) available on your system.
+now, in case you have [doxygen](https://www.doxygen.nl/index.html) and the [graphviz](https://graphviz.org/) package installed on your system.

 With the input files provided, you can try: